RobertAudi/fire/README.markdown

 This little script lets you generate controllers and models very easily in your codeigniter-based app.

 ## Installation
-The first thing you have to do is move the *fire* script to a folder of your choice.
-For the sake of the exemple, I will put it in *~/bin*.
-You then have to add *~/bin* to your PATH.
-In Unix-based systems, add the following line to *.bashrc*, *.bash_profile*, *.zshrc* or the like: (In OS X)
+The first thing you have to do after cloning the project is to add the `fire` folder to your `PATH`.
+In Unix-based systems, add the following line to `.bashrc`, `.bash_profile`, `.zshrc` or the like: (In OS X)

-    PATH=/Users/aziz/bin:$PATH
+    PATH=/path/to/the/fire/folder:$PATH

-Obviously you would have to replace aziz by your user name.
-Also, make sure that *fire* is executable.
+Also, make sure that the `fire` script (found in the `fire` folder) is executable.
 On Unix-based systems (from the command line):

     chmod a+x fire

+**NOTE**: In order for `fire` to work, you should have `php-cli` and it should be in your `PATH`.
+If you're using MAMP, XAMPP, or WAMP then you just have to add php to your `PATH`.

 ## Basic usage
-Fire works out of the box, all you have to do is navigation to the application folder via the command line and use the fire command.
-Some examples:
+Fire works out of the box, all you have to do is open a terminal window and get going.
+Here are some examples:

+### Create a new CodeIgniter project

+    fire new myproject

+This command will clone the latest stable version from Github (from this repository) in the current folder and remove the git repository so that you can have a fresh start. **NOTE**: absolute paths are not supported yet.

+If you don't want to clone CodeIgniter everytime you create a new project run the following command:

+    fire bootstrap

+This will clone the CodeIgniter project in the same folder as `fire`.
+The next time you run the `fire new` command, it will copy the local version of CodeIgniter instead of cloning it.

+Finally, you can specify which Github repository to clone from.
+To do this, open the `config/new_project.ini` file in the `fire` folder and replace `"EllisLab/CodeIgniter"` by any other repository. **NOTE**: You need to use the same form, ie: `username/repo` or `organisation/repo`.

 #### Create a controller

-    fire controller posts
+    fire generate controller posts index show new edit delete

-This command will create a posts controller in the controllers folder.
+This command will create a posts controller in the controllers folder and will add the index, show, new, edit and delete actions to it.

 If you don't specify a name for the controller you want to create, ***fire*** will ask you to enter one!

-    fire controller
+    fire g controller

 This will also create a controller.
+Notice that the `g` alias is available to the lazy people out there too!

 #### Create a model

-    fire model post
+    fire g model post title:string body:text created_at:datetime updated_at:datetime

 This command will create a post model in the models folder.
+It will also create a migration which add a title field as `VARCHAR`, a body field as `TEXT`, etc.

 Same principle for the model, no need to a name:

-    fire model
+    fire g model

 This will also create a model, however the user will be asked to enter a name.
+NOTE: When creating a model, the `migration_version` configuration will be incremented by one in `application/config/migration.php`.

+### Create a migration

+    fire g migration add_author_to_posts author:string

+This command will generate a blank migration with the name `add_author_to_posts.php`, prepended by the migration number of course!

+In a future release the migration's content will be generated according to the name of the migration.

-#### Create a views folder
+### Create a scaffold

-	fire view posts

-This will create the posts views folder.

-### Adding actions, methods and view files
-To add controller actions, model methods or view files, you need to append a **colon (:)** to the name of the controller, model or view:

-	fire controller posts: index single.
-	fire model post: get_many get_one.
-	fire view posts: index single.

-Notice the **full stop (.)** at the end?
-It's *optional* if you want to create one file only, but it's **mandatory** if you want to create multiple files!

-## Advanced usage
-You can create multiple controllers/models/views folders at the same time and add new actions/methods/views to them.

-#### Create three controllers

-	fire controller posts comments pages

-This command will create the Posts, Comments and Pages controllers.

-#### Create controllers and models at the same time
-To create controllers and models at the same time, you have to explicitely change the current type of files created.

-	fire model page controller pages
-	fire controller posts model post
+    fire g scaffold posts

-#### Generate models and views automatically
-There is a faster way to do this though!
-You can automatically create models and views by appending a **plus sign (+)** to the controller keyword:

-	fire controller+ pages

-This will create the pages controller, the page model and the pages views folder.

-You can also generate models and views for specific controllers only!
-Just prepend a **plus sign (+)** before the name of the controller:

-	fire controller +pages admin

-This will create the pages and the admin controllers, the page model and the pages views folder.

-#### Private methods!
-You can create private methods too!
-All you have to do is prepend an **underscore (_)** before the name of the method:

-	fire controller comments: _is_spam.

-This will create the comments controller and the *_is_spam* private method.
+This is a combination of all the above. **HOWEVER, it has not been tested thoroughly!** I released this feature as a preview of what is coming next.

 ## Changelog

+**NOTE**: For all the new changes, check the git commits please.

 ### 08/10/2010
 * Bug fix: double equal instead of just one (author: [Erik Jansson](http://github.com/Meldanya))